Att: Justin Bianchini

-Christine said: “WTWD is truly an event for everyone.
-Our workplace is 100 per cent behind this campaign because like many other public and private organisations across Australia, PCB believes the benefits of encouraging people to get fit and healthy by walking more, far outweighs the costs.
-They regularly provide health and wellbeing activities, including subsidised personal training sessions.”
+Darren said: “WTWD is truly an event for everyone – large or small workplaces, and individuals.
+Our workplace is 100 per cent behind this campaign because like many other public and private organisations across Australia, we believe the benefits of encouraging people to get fit and healthy by walking more, far outweighs the costs.”

-For more information or to set up a photo shot of Tom and Christine, in preparation for Walk to Work Day, please contact:
+For more information or to set up a photo shot of Darren walking in the East Perth area, in preparation for Walk to Work Day, please contact:

 2 Andrews G, Hall W, Teesson M, and Henderson S. (1999).
 The Mental Health of Australians.
 Mental Health Branch, Commonwealth Department of Health and Aged Care.